AdobeDocs/analytics.en/help/implement/aep-edge/mobile-sdk/overview.md

 # Implement Adobe Analytics using the Adobe Experience Platform Mobile SDK

 The Adobe Experience Platform Mobile SDK helps power Adobe's Experience Cloud solutions and services in your mobile apps.
-It is available for Android, iOS, and a variety of cross-platform development frameworks.
+It is available for Android, iOS, and various cross-platform development frameworks.
 Configuration is handled through the Adobe Experience Platform Data Collection UI.

 To send data to Adobe Experience Edge using the Mobile SDK: